.FOR IMMEDIATE RELEASE

 Other artists and events are being added.
 A full schedule will be posted and tickets will go on sale in early September through Earshot Jazz.
 Concert and ticket information available at www.earshot.org.

-Support for the 33rd annual Earshot Jazz Festival is provided by the National Endowment for the Arts, City of Seattle Office of Arts & Culture, 4Culture of King County, Washington State Arts Commission, ArtsFund, The Raynier Institute and Foundation, Chamber Music America, The Andrew W. Mellon Foundation, and the Doris Duke Charitable Foundation.
+Support for the 33rd annual Earshot Jazz Festival is provided by the National Endowment for the Arts, City of Seattle Office of Arts & Culture, 4Culture of King County, Washington State Arts Commission, ArtsFund, The Raynier Institute and Foundation, New Music USA, Chamber Music America, The Andrew W. Mellon Foundation, and the Doris Duke Charitable Foundation.

 About Earshot Jazz